gumaerc-testorg/21g.730-spring-2014/content/pages/calendar-and-readings.md

 ### Read

 King, John.
 "Cinema."
-In _A Cultural History of Latin America: Literature, Music and the Visual Arts in the 19th and 20th Centuries_.
+In _A Cultural History of Latin America: Literature, Music and the Visual Arts in the 19{{< sup "th" >}} and 20{{< sup "th" >}} Centuries_.
 Edited by Leslie Bethell.
 Cambridge University Press, 1998, p.
 465. ISBN: 9780521626262.
 (From beginning of first full paragraph) to 468 (end of first paragraph), and section "The 1940s: A 'Golden Age' of Cinema?: Mexico," pp. 471–77.

 {{< tdclose >}}